Ninjarku/genxorpay/README.md

 # TODO
 ### (Future To-Do)
-- -e encoder and --iterations support for msfvenom

-- Add --format or --binary override

 - Add --test mode to auto-run payload in sandbox
 - Add optional --encode-only mode for custom shellcode
 - Handle msfvenom failure with --debug output
 - Add integrity check of output bytes (e.g., checksum)
 - Include SHA256 of output payloads in log (For hash checks on AV)

-- Add --staged, --stageless, or --arch=x86/x64 options

 ### 🤝 Contributions
 Contributions, ideas, and pull requests are welcome.
 Please file an issue if you discover a bug or want to propose a feature.